 So, who will meet with the candidates?

-For 2019-2020 the following faculty and staff members may be added to a candidate's itinerary and will be scheduled in pairs.
+For 2022-2023 pairs faculty and staff member ambassadors will be matched to a candidate's itinerary.
 No one will meet with a candidate being considered by their own department, and to provide each search's candidates the most harmonized experiences, whenever possible, a least one person of the pair will be consistent across all the candidates.
 All colleagues will be trained and prepared with an adaptable script, answers to common data-related questions, and can use the materials in the Best Practice for Recruitment Toolkit section on Campus Visit: Resources and Information for Faculty Diversity, Inclusion, Equity, Support and Success.

-Remember, don't contact individuals on the list above directly; those building the candidate itinerary should use this form: to foster centralized coordination, tracking and matching the pair of discussants for a given search.
+Remember, don't contact individual ambassadors directly; those building the candidate itinerary should use this form: to foster centralized coordination, tracking and matching the pair of ambassadors for a given search.
 Once scheduled, the meeting location and relavant background about the candidate (usually CV and/or personal statements) will be given to the discussants to support the dialogue.